Daniel-Ibarrola/leetcode/interview-prep/behavioral-questions.md

 ### Describe a time you helped a struggling team member improve their performance

-"Absolutely.
+Absolutely.
 In a recent project, I had a great opportunity to mentor a teammate on some core React principles.

-**(S) Situation:** We were developing a complex scheduling application in React.
+**(S) Situation:** We were developing a complex application in React.
 A junior developer was responsible for a feature with a lot of interactive elements, and we noticed it was suffering from significant performance issues—the UI was laggy and slow to respond to user input.
 During a code review, I saw that the root cause was a series of chained `useEffect` hooks being used to handle state changes that were dependent on each other.
 This was causing a cascade of re-renders on every interaction.

 **(T) Task:** My responsibility was twofold.
 The immediate task was to fix the performance bottleneck to get the feature ready for our users.
 But the more important, long-term task was to help the developer understand _why_ this was an anti-pattern and how to use `useEffect` correctly, in line with React's intended design.

 **(A) Action:** I took a multi-step, collaborative approach:
-1.**First, I built trust by showing empathy.** I started a one-on-one session by sharing a story of how I had made similar mistakes with `useEffect` when I was first learning Hooks.
+1. **First, I built trust by showing empathy.** I started a one-on-one session by sharing a story of how I had made similar mistakes with `useEffect` when I was first learning Hooks.
 This helped create a safe space and showed that this is a common learning hurdle, not a personal failure.
 2. **Next, we distinguished the concepts.** I explained the key difference between code that needs to run in response to a user action (which belongs in an **event handler**) and code that needs to run to synchronize with an external system or prop/state changes (which is what **Effects** are for).
 3. **Then, I pointed him to a great resource.** I mentioned that the React team has an awesome guide called "You Might Not Need an Effect" that explains this exact issue.
 We took about 15 minutes to read through it together, discussing the examples.
 This empowered him by showing him how to find high-quality answers himself.
 4. **Finally, we refactored together.** With the concepts fresh in our minds, we pair-programmed to move the logic out of the unnecessary `useEffect` calls and into the correct event handlers (`onClick`, `onChange`, etc.).

 **(R) Result:** The outcome was a huge success.
 The performance of the component improved dramatically, and the code became much simpler and easier to understand.
 More importantly, the developer had a real 'aha!' moment.
 In all his future work, he used `useEffect` correctly and with confidence.
-The best part was that a few weeks later, I saw him explaining the very same concepts to another new developer on the team."
+The best part was that a few weeks later, I saw him explaining the very same concepts to another new developer on the team.

 ### What if a developer you were mentoring became defensive or didn't seem to want your help?